xojs/vscode-linter-xo/readme.md

 > Linter for [XO](https://github.com/sindresorhus/xo)

-This extension is an up to date fork of [vscode-linter-xo](https://github.com/SamVerschueren/vscode-linter-xo) by SamVerschueren and has been updated to work with all versions of XO as well as to provide better diagnostics logs and provide support for all OS and package managers.
-It draws heavy inspiration from the vscode eslint extension as well.

 ## Usage

 This extensions requires that [XO](https://github.com/sindresorhus/xo) is installed locally in your workspace folder.
 It will not load a globally installed XO version.